libp2p/specs/rendezvous/README.md

 Scope:
 - real-time applications that require rendezvous
-- replace ws-star-rendezvous in conjunction with p2p-circuit relays.
+- replace ws-star-rendezvous with a rendezvous service daemon and a fleet of p2p-circuit relays.

 ## Rendezvous Protocol

 The rendezvous protocol provides facilities for real-time peer discovery within application specific namespaces.
-Peers connect to the rendezvous service and register their presence in one or more namespaces; they can subsequently enter rendezvous and receive announcements about peer registrations and unregistrations within their namespaces of interest.
+Peers connect to the rendezvous service and register their presence in one or more namespaces.
 Registrations persist until the peer disconnects or explicitly unregisters.

+Peers can enter rendezvous and dynamically receive announcements about peer registrations and unregistrations within their namespaces of interest.
+For purposes of discovery (eg bootstrap), peers can also ask the service for a oneof list of peers within a namespace.

 ### Interaction